Scopes

 Scopes define the maximum a key can do.
 The acting user's current ShelfCycle permissions can only narrow that access.

 Keys are issued to a ShelfCycle user for attribution and live permission checks.
 A key must have the endpoint scope, and the acting user must still have the required ShelfCycle permission.
+GET /me returns both the raw scopes and effective capabilities after live RBAC.

 Scope list